Eurasian Land Bridge: Iron Silk Road via Turkey

 An alternative way from China to Europe is via Turkey.
-The route from China follows Kazakhstan, Uzbekistan, Turkmenistan, Iran, Turkey.
+The route from China follows Kazakhstan, Uzbekistan, Turkmenistan, Iran, and Turkey.
 Due to longer distance, insufficient service, and border crossings, this route has not regularly been used for direct transport from China to Europe.

 However, work is underway to improve the viability of this route, such as the Marmaray project to connect Europe and Asia via a tunnel under the Bosphorus.
 After the completion of the project, a continuous run of trains will be possible between Asia and Europe, which is now done by rail ferry service.
 But the Marmaray tunnel may give a limited service to freight trains due to dense usage by public transport.
 On 7 November 2019 the first Chinese freight train through the Marmaray tunnel to Europe ran, from Xi’an using a Chinese locomotive.
 This demonstrated a China to Turkey transportation time reduced from a month to 12 days.

 The Baku–Tbilisi–Kars railway also provides a route via the Caspian Sea by bypassing Iran, Uzbekistan and Turkmenistan.
 The new railway lines constructed in Kazakhstan will make it shorter.
 The new route, in this case, is China–Kazakhstan–Azerbaijan–Georgia–Turkey.